 In other words, the two key factors in becoming holy are having the will to be holy and allowing the Holy Spirit to give us the ability to do what is necessary to be holy.

 But, how can we be holy all of the time?
 The answer is that we can’t.
 Only God is always holy.
 No mortal person is capable of always being holy.
-However, the fact that we aren’t able to be holy all the time doesn’t provide us with a valid excuse not to strive to become more consistently holy.
+However, the fact that we are not able to be holy all the time does not provide us with a valid excuse to not strive to become more consistently holy.
 Every time we do something that keeps us from being holy, we can confess our sin to God, claim His forgiveness according to 1 John 1:9, and recommit ourselves to living a holy life.

 On page 157 of his book, Bridges declares, “Surely [God] has not commanded us to be holy without providing the means to be holy.
 The privilege of being holy is yours, and the decision and responsibility to be holy is yours.”